Thursday, April 25, 2002

 Tuesday, April 09, 2002

 A man was wandering crosscurrent to the crowd, shouting into his phone: "I want everyone in the E.R. now!"
-At that moment what was so disturbing was the idea of a parade of the wounded, the burned, filling overwhelmed triage centers; of course what ended up being more disturbing was the idleness of hundreds of doctors waiting for nothing.
+It was shocking to image a parade of the wounded, the burned, filling overwhelmed triage centers; later was a bigger shock: the idleness of hundreds of doctors waiting for nothing.

 We walked up Fifth Avenue with everyone.
 The Empire State Building looked vulnerable and naked in the sun.
-There was a fierce charge in the air, like anything might happen.
+There was a fierce, raw charge in the air, like anything might happen.
 You couldn't get a phone signal.
-We dropped off Daniela with her boyfriend Guy, who was waiting across from Grand Central.
-Guy held Daniela in one arm and told us they hit the Sears Tower in Chicago.
-I parted company with Brian and walked up Madison.
+We dropped off Julie with her boyfriend Guy, who was waiting across from Grand Central.
+Guy held Julie in one arm and told us they hit the Sears Tower in Chicago.
+Yasser Arafat, she hissed.
+He took credit for it already.
+I parted company with Paul and walked up Madison.

 People were generally calm.
-Some seemed strangely cheerful, like the guys hitching rides on flatbeds and in the backs of pickup trucks.
+Some seemed almost cheerful, hitching rides on flatbed trucks, kicking dangling feet like little kids.
 I walked alongside a middle-aged woman with glasses and curly hair who was weeping so uncontrollably she was choking on her tears.
-I passed a posh Upper East Side restaurant and noticed people inside eating and drinking, seemingly oblivious.
+Then I passed a posh Upper East Side restaurant and peered through the picture window.
+People ate and drank.
+A waiter fussed over a bottle of wine in a tableside bucket.
 They had to know.
-It seemed outrageous that anyone could be doing anything so indulgent at such a time but then again, maybe no one could take the measure of this event and respond accordingly yet.
-Still, it was jarring to see their faces dimly through the glass, the glint of silverware before them and glasses on their lips.
+It seemed outrageous they could do this at a time like this.
+But a time like what?
+Maybe no one could take the measure of this event and respond appropriately.
+Still, it was jarring to see their dimly happy faces through the glass, the glint of silverware before them, crystal on their lips.

-The first call I was able to make on my phone was to John.
+The first call I was able to make was to Mike.
 We talked about how it would always be before and after from now on.
-He said he saw the towers burning from the roof of his apartment in Chinatown and ran down to get a camera, and when he came back upstairs one of the towers was gone.
-He took some film of a police officer who had helped people escape.
+He said he saw the towers burning from the roof of his apartment in Chinatown and ran down to get a camera.
+When he came back upstairs one of the towers was gone.
+He took some film of a police officer who was helping people escape.
 While the camera was rolling the cop realized that other guys in his squad had been crushed in the collapse and he broke down.
-John wondered what he could do with this footage but confessed to feeling guilty for his "mercenary" inclinations.
+Mike wondered what he could do with this footage but confessed to feeling guilty for his mercenary thoughts.
 He never did say anything about it again.

-Back home, Jill called.
-She said Lis was over at her place and did I want to come over.
+Back home, Mel called.
+She said Su was over at her place and did I want to come over.
 I said I did.
-I got on the downtown bus at Fifth Avenue.
+I got on the downtown bus at Fifth.
 It was crowded and I stood near the front.
-People were talking animatedly about the disaster.
-There was an eerie glee about the talk.
-People seemed to want to outdo each other with stories of horror, to be the bearers of worse and worse news just for the vain thrill it gave them.
-Or maybe if they made it worse in their heads, and asserted it, the reality would not be quite so hard.
+People were talking animatedly about the event.
+There was an eerie glee about the chatter.
+They seemed to want to outdo each other with stories of horror, to be the bearers of worse and worse news just for the vain thrill it gave them.
+Or maybe if they made it worse in their heads, and asserted it, the reality would not be quite so bad.

 "I heard 40,000 people died," a woman said.